Plants in Iceland | Flora Under the Arctic Circle

 A dandelion in flower.Photo by Natalia Luchanko

-Dandelions are rich in vitamins and minerals and the whole plant is edible from flower to root.
-They have therefore long featured in the Icelandic diet be it as a tea or tonic or by adding the leaves to salads.
+Dandelions are rich in vitamins and minerals, and the whole plant is edible from flower to root.
+They have long been featured in the Icelandic diet, be it as tea or tonic or by adding the leaves to salads.
 The root of the plant has long been used as an invaluable coffee substitute since coffee was expensive and often in short supply.

 Caraway (Carum carvi)